selimq/react-firebase-auth/README.md

 # react-firebase-auth

-React and Firebase auth and firestore operations.
+React and Firebase

-Full authentication web app with firestore.
+Full authentication web app with firebase auth and firestore operations.

-Using this project react router v6, material ui, tailwind css and firebase sdk.
+Using in this project react router v6, material ui, tailwind css and firebase sdk.